Real Talk: Founder Corner

 -

-Fatigue is not failure.
+Fatigue is not a failure.
 It's a signal.
 Listen to it.

 -

-Women aged 30+ often need more sleep than men.
-Allow yourself to do so.
+Women over 30 often need more sleep than men.
+Allow yourself that.

 -

-And did you know that people with periods lose almost one full night of sleep every month?
+And do you know that people with cycles lose almost one whole night of sleep every month?
 Respect that.

-Looking for a space to talk openly about women's health?
-Join our new Facebook community - a place to share experiences, understand your own body, and support each other.
+Looking for a space where you can openly talk about women's health?
+Join our new Facebook community – a place for sharing experiences, understanding your own body, and mutual support.
 Whether you're dealing with endometriosis, PCOS, PMS, or going through menopause, you're not alone.

 -

-Endometriosis: A New Perspective on Pain, Diagnosis, and a Holistic Approach to Care
+Endometriosis: A New Look at Pain, Diagnosis, and a Holistic Approach to Care

 -